ReactOS: Internal audit

 In a statement on its website, ReactOS cited differing legal definitions of what constitutes clean-room reverse engineering as a cause for the conflict.
 To avoid potential litigation, companies sometimes enact a policy where reimplementation based on disassembled code must be written by someone other than the person having disassembled and examined the original code.
 ReactOS clarified its Intellectual Property Policy Statement requirements on clean room reverse engineering to avoid potential infringement of United States law.
 An internal source code audit was conducted to ensure that only clean room reverse engineering was used, and all developers were made to sign an agreement committing them to comply with the project's policies on reverse engineering.
 Contributors to its development were not affected by these events and all access to the software development tools was restored shortly afterward.
 In September 2007, with the audit nearing completion, the audit status was removed from the ReactOS homepage.
 Though the audit was completed, specific details were not made public, as it was only an internal effort to ensure compliance with the project's own policies.

-Much of the assembly code that was allegedly copied has also been replaced as a natural progression in ReactOS development, by the developers having reimplemented the functionality in C for portability reasons.

 Also, the 2004 leaked Windows source code was not seen as legal risk for ReactOS, as the trade secret was considered indefensible in court due to broad spread.

-Axel Rietschin, who is a kernel engineer at Microsoft, claimed that he recognized some specific bits in the ReactOS kernel that are unlikely to result from a clean room reimplementation.
-He suggests that the project took source code from the Windows Research Kernel, which was licensed to universities and has been leaked multiple times.
-Internal data structures and variable names have the exact same name in both ReactOS and the research kernel.
+Axel Rietschin, who is a kernel engineer at Microsoft, claimed that he recognized some specific bits in the ReactOS kernel that are unlikely to result from a clean room reimplementation, such as internal data structures and variable names having the exact same name in both ReactOS and the research kernel.
+Rietschin suggests that the project took source code from the Windows Research Kernel, which was licensed to universities and has been leaked multiple times.

 Google Summer of Code participation

 Starting in 2006, the ReactOS project participated in several Google Summers of Code.
 For example, in the GSoC 2011, ReactOS mentored a student project which integrated lwIP into the network stack.
-ReactOS has to date participated seven times in GSoC: 2006, 2011, 2016, 2017, 2018, 2019, and 2021.